Chesebro11/Project-2/README.md

-# Project-2: Dormitory Virtual Community Board
+# Project-2: Room and Bored

 ## Problem
 As A busy college student living in a dorm room